-- application response time;
+- Application response time.

-- transaction times.
+- Transaction times.

 Benefits of real-time monitoring

 - Trends monitoring.
 Organizations can log and track real-time data over time to identify trends and better recognize abnormalities that fall outside set parameters of system and application behavior.
 This is known as trend monitoring.

 Examples of real-time monitoring

-- In software development and testing, synthetic and passive monitoring use real-time data to simulate user interactions with software, see what customers see and flag problems before the application is released to production.
+- Software development.
+In software development and testing, synthetic and passive monitoring use real-time data to simulate user interactions with software, see what customers see and flag problems before the application is released to production.

 Real-time monitoring tools and vendors

-- BMC Software TrueSight Capacity Optimization
+- BMC Software TrueSight Capacity Optimization.

-- Cisco AppDynamics
+- Cisco AppDynamics.

-- HelpSystems Vityl Capacity Management
+- Fortra Vityl Capacity Management.

-- Quest Software
+- Quest Software.

-- SolarWinds Server & Application Monitor
+- SolarWinds Server & Application Monitor.

-- Splunk App for Infrastructure
+- Splunk App for Infrastructure.

-- VMware Capacity Planner
+- VMware Capacity Planner.